Deleting a trigger in Cloud Functions

 For more information about the provider resources, see the relevant documentation on the Terraform

-To delete a trigger created using Terraform:
+To delete a trigger created with Terraform:

 -

-Example trigger description in the Terraform configuration:
+Example of a trigger description in the Terraform configuration:

 ... resource "yandex_function_trigger" "my_trigger" { name = "some_name" description = "any description" timer { cron_expression = "* * * * ? *" } function { id = "tf-test" } } ... -